 The Advanced MaxDiff Aggregate test is a great way to compare many alternatives without overwhelming respondents by asking them to read and consider all items at once.
-It takes a list of your items to be compared, and shows them in a balanced order to each respondent several items at a time.
+It takes a list of your items to be compared and shows them in a balanced order to each respondent several items at a time.

-The method is focused on collecting general aggregate information, without the intention to obtain individual-level estimates.
-In typical settings respondents would see 3-5 screens.
 In deciding which items to show on the next screen of the MaxDiff, the system focuses on ensuring equal coverage of pairs of items among all respondents.
-In other words, items are chosen randomly, with bias toward pairs of items that were seen less frequently overall across respondents.
-The core analysis of respondents' preferences is performed by Maximum Likelihood Multinomial Logit model. |
+Items are chosen randomly, with bias toward pairs of items that were seen less frequently overall across respondents.

 The Statistics Page